dB-Ryzen/mAYHEM/Building-Firmware.md

 ## Building

-Change directories into the "firmware" subdirectory.
+Make a "build" directory and initialize the CMake build files into that directory:

+    mkdir build
-    cd firmware
+    cd build
+    cmake ..

 Make the SPI flash binary image (which builds the bootstrap, application, and baseband binaries):

-    make
+    make firmware

 Once you have built the binary, you must program it into the HackRF One SPI flash.